TLC: Tables, Ladders & Chairs (2010): Storylines

-TLC: Tables, Ladders & Chairs featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on World Wrestling Entertainment's (WWE) television programs.
+TLC: Tables, Ladders & Chairs featured professional wrestling matches involving different wrestlers from pre-existing scripted feuds, plots, and storylines that were played out on World Wrestling Entertainment's (WWE) television shows, Raw and SmackDown.
 Wrestlers portrayed villains or heroes as they followed a series of events that built tension and culminated in a wrestling match or series of matches.

 The main rivalry from SmackDown involved Kane against Edge, Rey Mysterio, and Alberto Del Rio for the World Heavyweight Championship.
 In October, Edge was named number one contender for the World Heavyweight Championship.
 In his quest for the title, Edge abducted and psychologically tormented Kane's father Paul Bearer.
 At the previous pay-per-view, Survivor Series, Edge failed to claim the World Heavyweight Championship after the match ended in a draw via double pinfall.
 With Edge still in custody of Bearer, he continued to taunt Kane leading to a match on the December 3 episode of SmackDown.
 Edge beat Kane and as a result, determined the stipulation to be a Tables, Ladders, and Chairs match (a match type that Edge helped pioneer) for the World Heavyweight Championship.
 The following week, Edge fools Kane when he mistakenly pushed another dummy, only to be revealed that it was the real Paul Bearer, injuring and written him out of the storyline.
 Then the week after, General Manager Theodore Long added Rey Mysterio and Alberto Del Rio, who were previously in a rivalry themselves and scheduled to be in a Chairs match against each other, to the World Heavyweight Championship match making it a Fatal 4-Way Tables, Ladders and Chairs match.
 That same night, Kane rampaged into the stadium to hunt down Edge but the Smackdown roster prevented the chaos.

 The main rivalry from Raw involved The Miz against Randy Orton for the WWE Championship.
 After Orton successfully defended the WWE Championship against Wade Barrett on the November 22 episode of Raw, The Miz cashed in his Money in the Bank contract to face Orton immediately afterward and defeated Orton for the WWE Championship.
 On the December 6 episode of Raw, Orton tried to use his rematch clause, but the Anonymous Raw General Manager said that The Miz did not have to defend the WWE Championship that night, but would instead defend it at TLC: Tables, Ladders and Chairs, with The Miz choosing the stipulation.
-After interfering in Orton's match with The Miz's apprentice, Alex Riley, The Miz decided that the stipulation would be a Tables match.
+After interfering in Orton's match with The Miz's apprentice, Alex Riley, The Miz decided that the stipulation would be a tables match.